-Year 11 Japanese [11JAP] Year 12 Japanese [12JAP] Year 13 Japanese[13JAP] Prerequisites: Prerequisites: Prerequisites: Year 10 Japanese or in consultation with TIC or HOF.
+Ms M Chiba - Room C11 Year 11 Japanese [11JAP] Year 12 Japanese [12JAP] Year 13 Japanese[13JAP] Prerequisites: Prerequisites: Prerequisites: Year 10 Japanese or in consultation with TIC or HOF.
 Students need to have displayed an understanding and competency in the four language skills of reading, writing, speaking and listening in Year 10 Japanese.
 Year 11 Japanese or in consultation with TIC or HOF.
 Additionally, a minimum of 14 credits gained in Level 1 Japanese or in consultation with TIC.
 Year 12 Japanese or after consultation with TIC or HOF.
 Additionally, a minimum of 14 credits must have been gained in Level 2 Japanese.
-Course Information: Course Information: Course Information: This course is a year program which aims to continue developing student's Chinese language skills of speaking, listening, reading and writing to communicate in everyday contexts.
-In this course students are expected to engage with, make meaning of short text types and explore language used to express personal information, ideas and opinions.
+Course Information: Course Information: Course Information: This course is a year-long program which aims to continue developing student's Japanese language skills of speaking, listening, reading and writing to communicate in everyday contexts.
+In this course students are expected to engage with, make meaning of short text types, explore language used to express personal information, ideas and opinions.
 Students will increase cultural competence and global awareness.
 They will also develop ideas of understanding structure in thinking and gaining effective communication skills by increasing understanding of successful learning methods.
 This course is designed to build on the structures and vocabulary covered in Level 1 Japanese.
 Students will also be challenged to further develop their speaking and listening skills with a focus on natural, conversational Japanese.
 Greater emphasis is also placed on learning more Kanji.
-There are 4 Achievement standards available in this course - two are internally assessed and the other two are externally assessed.
+There are 5 Achievement standards available in this course - 3 are internally assessed and the other two are externally assessed.
 This is an advanced course.
 This course continues to extend the students' working knowledge of vocabulary, Kanji and grammatical structures, coupled with more advanced speaking and listening skills.
 This course prepares students to further their study at University.
-There are 4 Achievement standards available in this course - two are internally assessed and the other two are externally assessed.
-Internal Assessments: AS91956 Interact in spoken Japanese to share and respond to information, ideas and opinions AS91957 Communicate in Japanese for a chosen purpose Internal Assessments: AS91135 Presentation AND AS91137 Writing portfolio Internal Assessments: AS91554 Presentation AND AS91557 Writing portfolio External Assessments: AS91958 Demonstrate understanding of written Japanese related to contexts AS91959 Demonstrate understanding of spoken Japanese relate to contexts External Assessments: AS91133 Listening AS91136 Reading External Assessments: AS91553 Listening AS91556 Reading Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 10 (TBC) Internal Credits: 9 Internal Credits: 8 External Credits: 10 (TBC) External Credits: 10 External Credits: 10 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Japanese Leads to: 13 Japanese University Entrance Approved Examinable by Scholarship
+There are 5 Achievement standards available in this course -3 are internally assessed and the other two are externally assessed.
+Internal Assessments: AS91956 Interact in spoken Japanese to share and respond to information, ideas and opinions AS91957 Communicate in Japanese for a chosen purpose External Assessments: Internal Assessments: AS91135 Presentation AND/OR AS91137 Writing portfolio AND/OR AS 91134 Oral Interactions Internal Assessments: AS91554 Presentation AND/OR AS91557 Writing portfolio External Assessments: AS91958 Demonstrate understanding of written Japanese related to contexts AS91959 Demonstrate understanding of spoken Japanese relate to contexts External Assessments: AS91133 Listening AS91136 Reading AS91553 Listening AS91556 Reading Endorsable: Yes Endorsable: Yes Endorsable: Yes Internal Credits: 10 Internal Credits: 9 or 10 or 14 Internal Credits: 8 External Credits: 10 External Credits: 10 External Credits: 10 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Japanese Leads to: 13 Japanese University Entrance Approved Examinable by Scholarship